Stapleton, Bristol: Other Buildings

 The church of St Thomas the Apostle in Eastville was consecrated in 1889 but is now a Pentecostal hall.

-Stapleton is home to Colston's School, a co-educational independent school named after the 17th-century merchant, slave trader and philanthropist Edward Colston.
+Stapleton is home to Collegiate School, a co-educational independent school; the school was previously named Colston's School after the 17th-century merchant, slave trader and philanthropist Edward Colston.
 The school moved to the village in 1861, taking over a site in the west of the village that had previously been the Bishop's Palace, and which has been designated by English Heritage as a grade II listed building.
 Originally called Stapleton house, it became the home of the Bishop of Bristol and Gloucester in 1840 after his previous residence was burnt down during the Reform Bill Riots.

 Further North is the Masonic Hall, home to the Filton Chapter of Freemasons.

 In the mid-1990s a major development by the house builders Beazer Homes (now Persimmon plc) added over one hundred and fifty houses on the site of an old hospital between Bell Hill and the M32 motorway.
 These homes range from small two-bedroomed terraces to 4 and 5 bedroom villas.
 Also included was the refurbishment and development of Beech House (a former estate owner's home) into housing, and Linden House (a former farm house) into apartment accommodation.
 The development was known as Glendale Grange until incorporated into the village on its completion in 1999.

-This development also gave the village a purpose built and substantial village green bounded by Baileys Mead Road (one of the main roads in the new part of the village) to the North and East and Beech House to the South.
+This development also gave the village a purpose-built and substantial village green bounded by Baileys Mead Road (one of the main roads in the new part of the village) to the North and East and Beech House to the South.
 This green features a fully enclosed play park for younger children.
 The green plays host to many village and community events including Summer Fayres and barbecues, Christmas carol concerts.
 It now compromises the hub of the village.

 This part of the village is also home to New Friends Hall, a division of the North Bristol NHS Trust and also, across the motorway, Heath House Hospital, part of the Priory Group.

 On the hilltop to the north of the Priory buildings (on Purdown) is the Purdown BT Tower.
 It is one of twelve reinforced concrete towers owned by BT in the UK.
 It is used mainly for point-to-point microwave links and forms part of the British Telecom microwave network.
 Although not open to the public, public footpaths lead, via a bridge over the M32 motorway to the lands around the tower.

 Demography

 In 2010 the village substantially comprises families who work locally or within the Greater Bristol area.
-Many of the working residents have technical positions within the University of the West of England, Ministry of Defence and Hewlett Packard, whose campuses are all within five kilometres of the centre of the village.
+Many of the working residents have technical positions within the University of the West of England, Ministry of Defence and Hewlett-Packard, whose campuses are all within five kilometres of the centre of the village.
 The combination of easy access to the city and its major employers and lower than average congestion levels makes Stapleton an increasingly desirable place to live, pushing up house prices.